Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Simulations of the closed-loop system

-Fig.~\ref{fig.frq} shows the comparison of the performances between the PIAC and GB method.
-Fig.~\ref{fig.frq}a-\ref{fig.frq}d show the responses of frequencies $\overline{\omega}_i=\omega_i+f^*$ for all $i\in\mathcal{V}_M$, virtual \emph{standard frequency} $\overline{\omega}_s=\omega_s+f^*$, relative frequency $\{\omega_i-\omega_s,~i\in\mathcal{V}_M\}$ and control input $u_s$ respectively.
-The latter three illustrate the three-subprocesses decomposed from the dynamics of the system (\ref{eq:model1}).
-Here, the responses of $\omega_s$ are obtained from (\ref{eq:global}) with $u_s$ as the total amount of control inputs of the PIAC and GB method respectively.
-It can be observed from Fig.~\ref{fig.frq}a$_1$ and \ref{fig.frq}a$_2$ that both the PIAC method and GB method can restore the nominal frequency.
-However, the frequency deviation under the PIAC method is much smaller than under the GB method which introduces extra oscillations to the frequency.
-This is because the sum of control inputs of the GB method overshoots the desired value as Fig.~\ref{fig.frq}$\text{d}_2$ shows, while the one of the PIAC method converges exponentially as Fig.~\ref{fig.frq}$\text{d}_1$ shows.
-This scenario is also well reflected in the response of the virtual frequency $\overline{\omega}_s$ as shown in Fig.~\ref{fig.frq}b$_1$ and Fig.~\ref{fig.frq}b$_2$.
-Note that the convergences of the relative frequencies $\{\omega_i-\omega_s,~i\in\mathcal{V}_M\}$ to zero as shown in Fig.~\ref{fig.frq}c$_1$ and \ref{fig.frq}c$_2$ are the main concern of primary frequency control \cite{Dorfler2014,Motter2013}.
-Since the economic power dispatch is solved on-line, it can be observed in Fig.~\ref{fig.frq}e$_1$ and \ref{fig.frq}e$_2$ that the marginal costs of all the controllers are the same during the transient phase under the control of PIAC.
-This is the same as for the control of the GB method.
+Fig.~\ref{fig.frq} shows the comparison of the performances between the four control laws.
+Fig.~\ref{fig.frq}a-\ref{fig.frq}d show the responses of frequencies $\overline{\omega}_i=\omega_i+f^*$ for all $i\in\mathcal{V}_M$, virtual \emph{abstract frequency} $\overline{\omega}_s=\omega_s+f^*$, relative frequency $\{\omega_i-\omega_s,~i\in\mathcal{V}_M\}$ and control input $u_s$ respectively.
+The latter three illustrate the three-subprocesses decomposed from the dynamics of the system (1).
+Here, the responses of $\omega_s$ are obtained from (10) with $u_s$ as the total amount of control inputs of the PIAC and GB method respectively.
+It can be observed from Fig.~\ref{fig.frq}a$_1$ and \ref{fig.frq}a$_4$ that all the control laws can restore the nominal frequency.
+However, the frequency deviation under the PIAC method is much smaller than under the other three control laws which introduce extra oscillations to the frequency.
+This is because the sum of control inputs of the GB, DAI, DecI method overshoot the desired value as Fig.~\ref{fig.frq}d$_2$-\ref{fig.frq}d$_4$ show, while the one of the PIAC method converges exponentially as Fig.~\ref{fig.frq}$\text{d}_1$ shows.
+Because of the overshoot, the GB, DAI and DecI control laws require a maximum mechanical power input of about 140 MW from the 10 generators after the disturbance while the PIAC method only requires 99 MW in this simulation.
+This scenario is also well reflected in the response of the virtual frequency $\overline{\omega}_s$ as shown in Fig.\ref{fig.frq}b$_1$-\ref{fig.frq}b$_4$.
+Note that the convergences of the relative frequencies $\{\omega_i-\omega_s,~i\in\mathcal{V}_M\}$ to zero as shown in Fig.~\ref{fig.frq}c$_1$-\ref{fig.frq}c$_4$ are the main concern of primary frequency control \cite{Dorfler2014,Motter2013}.
+Since the economic power dispatch is solved on-line, it can be observed in Fig.~\ref{fig.frq}e$_1$-\ref{fig.frq}e$_2$ that the marginal costs of all the controllers are the same during the transient phase under the control of PIAC and GB.
+In contrast with PIAC and GB, the marginal costs of DAI are not identical during the transient phase even though they achieve a consensus at the steady state.
+Because there are no control coordinations between the controllers in DecI, the marginal costs are not identical even at the steady state as shown in Fig.~\ref{fig.frq}e$_4$.
+Since $u_i=\alpha_i\lambda$, the control inputs of the PIAC method and the GB method have similar dynamics as those of their marginal costs as shown in Fig.~\ref{fig.frq}f$_1$-\ref{fig.frq}f$_2$.
+Note that as shown in Fig.~\ref{fig.frq}f$_4$, the control inputs of DecI are very close to each other because of the identical setting of $k_i$ and the small differences between the frequency deviations.
+As shown in Fig.~\ref{fig.frq}f$_1$-Fig.~\ref{fig.frq}f$_3$, the control inputs of some generators in the PIAC, GB and DAI control laws are small due to the high control prices.